Toys for Kids with ADHD: Supporting Focus Movement and Executive Function Through Play

 • Slot car racing for shared excitement

-• Building projects encouraging teamwork
+• Building projects that encourage teamwork

 • Strategy games with cooperative modes

-• Group STEM activities designed to help interaction
+• Group STEM activities for interaction

 Expert Tips for Parents and Caregivers